Everything you need to know for 4+

 How are the classes arranged?

-Girls are taught in classes of a maximum of 24 and the form teacher takes the class for most of the lessons.
-In the first three years, teachers are supported by several teaching assistants.
+Girls are taught in classes of a maximum of 24.
+The Form Teacher supported by Teaching Assistants takes the class for most of the lessons.

 How much homework is set?

 We like to encourage good habits from an early age; the homework routine is one.
 From the start girls are used to taking reading activities, including spellings, home to complete.
-The work increases gradually each year until in Year 5 and 6 girls are expected to complete various homework tasks in 40 minutes per night and an hour at the weekend.
+The work increases gradually each year until in Year 5 and 6 girls are expected to complete various homework tasks each night and over the weekend.
 Importantly for us, this gives the girls plenty of time to follow their own interests out of school.

 How do parents contact a teacher?

 Every member of the Junior Staff has a weekly period of availability when parents know that they can make contact.
 Collection time provides another opportunity for parents and staff to have an informal chat.
-Reading record books and homework diaries are another source.
+Reading record books and homework planners are another method of communication.
 Parents are invited to make appointments to see the Head whenever necessary.

 What happens when a girl is not making the progress she should?

 There are ongoing assessments throughout the school year that monitor pupils’ progress.
-Any concerns that arise from these are discussed with the Head, the parents and the form tutor and an appropriate course of action planned.
+Any concerns that arise from these are discussed with the parents, the Form Teacher, the SENCO and/or Head as appropriate and a course of action is planned.

 How are we informed of our daughter’s progress?

-There are two Parents’ Evenings a year and a full report on each girl goes home two weeks before the end of the school year.
+There are two Parents’ Evenings a year and a full report on each girl goes home before the end of the school year.
 In addition, parents are invited to a Curriculum Evening at the beginning of the academic year.
-This is an opportunity to meet the new form teacher, receive a curriculum newsletter and find out what the girls will be studying.
-In the Autumn and Spring term, girls in Years 4 to 6 bring home grade sheets that outline progress made and targets for the following term.
+This is an opportunity to meet the new Form Teacher and find out what the girls will be learning about.
+In the Autumn and Spring term, the teachers complete Grade Sheets for girls in Years 3 to 6; these outline progress made and targets for the following term.

 Do all the girls transfer to the Senior School?